The Kids

 HILTON HEAD, SOUTH CAROLINA

 It was another pleasant morning.
-My group consisted of Meg Shipman, Jae Slye, Gwyn Reece, and me.
-We were Group 1 and this time we could roll out of the hotel after the dedication circle.
+We were given our group assignments at breakfast.
+I was in Group One, and my teammates were Meg Shipman, Jae Slye, Gwyn Reece.
+Being Group One meant that we could roll out of the hotel after the dedication circle.

-With cue sheets showing left turns when they should be right turns andvice versa, the cue sheets have become a thing of the past.
+With cue sheets showing left turns when they should be right turns and vice versa, the cue sheets have become a thing of the past.
+The logistics were horrible.
 We just followed our driver, Alex Wright.
-Each day was special and this would be a special day.
+Each day was special, and this would be a special day.

-It was yellow jersey and I wore a yellow jersey.
-My Team Fight jersey was dirty and smelly so I wore my CCC jersey as the back was a tribute to Jake the Hero Grecco.
+It was Yellow Jersey Day, and I wore a yellow jersey.
+My Team Fight jersey was dirty and smelly, so I wore my CCC jersey, as the back was marked up as a tribute to Jake the Hero Grecco.
+I am sure that this was seen by the ride director as “not a team player.”

 Alex drove ahead and would wait for us at the turns.
-While we would pass he would be jumping up and down and waving the Team Fight flag.
+When we would pass, he would be jumping up and down and waving the Team Fight flag.
 LSU must have lost a hell of a good cheerleader when he left.

-Twenty eight miles in we missed a turn as he wanted us to turn on 16th Street.
-Instead we went to 15th Street then turned back one block.
-As we passed the First Baptist Church of Surfside Alex spotted a playground full of kids.
+Twenty-eight miles in, we missed a turn as he wanted us to turn on 16th Street.
+Instead, we went to 15th Street, then turned back one block.
+As we passed the First Baptist Church of Surfside, Alex spotted a playground full of kids.
 He had an idea – the right idea – and we all doubled back for a photo op.
-Alex first asked the teachers if the kids would pose with the flag but they suggested we be in the picture as well.
+Alex first asked the teachers if the kids would pose with the flag, but they suggested that we be in the picture as well.
 And we did.
-Yep, we used this kids for a photo op.
+Yep, we used these kids for a photo op.

 The Kids of the First Baptist Church of Surfside